-6. PERMANENT LOAN CAPITAL - SUBORDINATED LOANS PAYABLE
+7. PERMANENT LOAN CAPITAL - SUBORDINATED LOANS PAYABLE

-Permanent loan capital - subordinated loans payable consist of long-term subordinated loans payable of the Loan Fund (47 individual loans as of December 31, 2019 and 2018) from financial and other institutions, bearing simple interest at rates between 2% and 4%.
-These loans have substantially similar terms including annual interest-only payments until final maturity, occurring between 2020 and 2030.
+Permanent loan capital - subordinated loans payable consist of long-term subordinated loans payable of the Loan Fund (46 and 47 individual loans as of December 31, 2020 and 2019, respectively) from financial and other institutions, bearing simple interest at rates between 1.9% and 4%.
+These loans have substantially similar terms including annual interest-only payments until final maturity, occurring between 2030 and 2040.
+An additional note with principal of \$2,000,000 requires interest-only payments until February 2028, at which time the note requires additional quarterly principal payments of \$250,000 until the balance is repaid.
 These loans are subordinate and junior to all other obligations of the Loan Fund.
-Only two notes with original principal of \$500,000 each are currently amortizing.
-An additional note with principal of \$2,000,000 requires interest-only payments until February 2028, at which time the note requires additional quarterly principal payments of \$250,000 until the balance is repaid.